andreamussap/udemy/README.md

-# udemy-started-with-github
+# This repo is for practicing and store files from Udemy courses.
-Udemy course 'Git Started with GitHub' with Jason Taylor.
+* Git Started with GitHub, Jason Taylor.
+* Coding for Writers, Peter Gruenbaum
+(This course was renamed to **API Documentation: Basic Programming**.
+It doesn't cover APIs though.)